KashouC/darktheme/README.txt

 What is this?
 -------------------------------

-This is a theme dark grey theme for Aseprite that I created by editing the original default sprite sheet, because I like dark grey themes.
+This is a dark grey theme for Aseprite that I created by editing the original default skin, because I like dark grey themes.

 -------------------------------
 Screenshot